commschamp/comms_champion/README.md

 able to provide one.

-Some icons, used in [CommsChampion](#commschampion-tools) tools, were taken from [Fat Cow](http://www.fatcow.com/free-icons) and the license of the latter, which requires attribution, applies.
+Some icons, used in [CommsChampion](#commschampion-tools) tools, were taken from [Fat Cow](http://www.fatcow.com/free-icons) and the license of the latter applies - requires attribution.

 The [application icon](src/app/cc_view/src/image/app_icon.png) of the [CommsChampion](#commschampion-tools) tool must